ohait/jmy6xx/README.md

 JMY622 supports I2C, and even tho the default address in the documentation is 0xA0, you should use **0x50**.

 The Wire library consider only the 7 address bits, so the number is from 0 to 127.
 But jinmuyu documentation consider the whole byte (so 0xA0 for writing, and 0xA1 for reading).
 If you changed the defaults, just remember to **divide by 2** when entering the ic2_address in the constructor.

+Also, the Wire.h library force a max buffer size of **32 bytes**.
+When the library issue a requestForm() for more than 32 bytes, Wire.h simply downgrade it to 32.
+This is not supported by JMY6xx modules, so you can't just fetch data in two rounds.

+This has caused me quite some headache with .info() and .iso15693_read().
+You can modify Wire.h to allow more than 32 bytes to circumvent it.

 ## commands